Chapter 1 of Interpersonal Perception: The Foundation of Social Relationships, pages 13-16.

-Other possible questions are the degree to which meta-perceptions are consistent with self perceptions or A(B(A)) = A(A) and the degree to which self-perceptions are valid or A(A) = A what is might be called Self-Accuracy.
-One idea is to consider A(AB) or how A sees him or herself when interacting with B. Also the questions of consensus, assimilation, and uniqueness could be applied to meta-perceptions.
-Also consult the page on triadic perceptions which introduces many new questions.
+Other possible questions are the degree to which meta-perceptions are consistent with self perceptions or assumed understanding, which is denoted as A(B(A)) = A(A) and the degree to which self-perceptions are valid or A(A) = A, what is called Self-Accuracy.
+One can denote A(AB) as how A sees him or herself when interacting with B. Also the questions of consensus, assimilation, reciprocity, and uniqueness could be applied to meta-perceptions.
+Consult the triadic perceptions page, which introduces many new questions.
+Finally, Chapter 10 of 2020 book (pp. 281-287) introduces a new and very comprehensive list of 13 questions developed by Tessa West and myself.

 To learn more about R. D. Laing.

-To learn more about the nine basic questions see Chapter 1 in Interpersonal Perception: A Social Relations Analysis.
+To learn more about the history of the nine basic questions see Chapter 1 in Interpersonal Perception: A Social Relations Analysis (the first edition, published in 1994).

 Go to the Interpersonal Perception menu.